 When I’m creating beadwork I make pieces that I love, often inspired by art or nature, incorporating traditional techniques with contemporary aesthetic.
 I feel that creating work that reflects modern indigeneity is important to reminding the rest of the world that indigenous people are still here and our art can be found in more places than history museums.
 I also hope that wearing my work brings people joy and pride by showing off how beautiful native culture is.

 As an indigenous business owner, earning a living through my culture, I believe it's important to give back to the community that has made this possible.
-I do this by donating 10% of proceeds to BIPOC charities across Turtle island.
+I do this by donating a portion of profits to BIPOC charities across Turtle island.

 - Gord Downie & Chanie Wenjack Fund